ThePywon/coerce/documentation/SchemaInstance.md

 ## `.toString`

-A function used to convert this instance into a string format
+A function used to convert this object into a string format
 It returns a stringified version of [`.raw`](#raw)

 <br/>